briandrum/codes.forchagrin.com/_chapters/chapter-1109-administration-and-enforcement.md

     notify in writing the person responsible for such violation, indicating the nature of the violation and actions necessary to correct it.
-Such notice shall be served on the responsible person personally, or by certified mail and regular mail to the person’s residence, regular place of business or last known address.
-If the certified and regular mail is returned undelivered, a copy shall be posted in a conspicuous place in or on the person’s residence, regular place of business, last known address, or the building affected.
+Such notice shall be served on the responsible person personally, or by certified mail and regular mail to the person's residence, regular place of business or last known address.
+If the certified and regular mail is returned undelivered, a copy shall be posted in a conspicuous place in or on the person's residence, regular place of business, last known address, or the building affected.

     3. _(3)_ The Administrator shall order the cessation, removal or other